How to Become an EKG Technician

 EKG tech training programs offer in-person courses or hybrid programs which often allow students to sit for CET certification.
 School tuition may include costs for EKG technician certification exams and basic life support certificate exams.
 It does not take certification to become an EKG tech, but employers often prefer certified candidates.

-Applicants need a high school diploma, GED certificate, or its equivalent.
-Colleges may also require that applicants be over the age of 18 and have a clean background check.
+- Admission Requirements: Applicants need a high school diploma, GED certificate, or its equivalent.
+Colleges may also require that applicants be over age 18 and have a clean background check.

 EKG Technician Certification

 EKG technicians do not need a license or a certification to work.
 However, gaining certification gives EKG technicians the opportunity to advance in the medical industry and make more money.
-The NHA and NPS offer CET certifications.
+Many employers require applicants to be certified upon hire.
 CET certification requires at least a high school education and one year of work experience or the completion of a formal training program.

 Experienced EKG technicians who perform Holter monitoring, used when the traditional EKG exam does not yield results, can become certified cardiographic technicians.